Pelvi Health App Logo Pelvi Health Download Now

 • Can you feel a distinct internal lift on exhale and a full release on inhale?

-• Can you hold a gentle contraction for 3–5 seconds without recruiting glutes, thighs, or upper abs?
+• Can you hold a gentle contraction 3–5 seconds without recruiting glutes/thighs/upper abs?

-• After a set, do you sense a complete let-go?
+• After a set, do you feel a complete let-go?

 Your Progressive Plan: Beginner → Intermediate → Advanced